webworxshop/mqtt_actuator/README.md

-# MQTT Actuator for Ardiuno
+# MQTT Actuator for Arduino

 More details coming soon.